₹ 2 lakh – ₹ 80 lakh

 - Documenting strategy and goals: It serves as a comprehensive roadmap detailing business objectives, market strategies, and operational plans.
 This thorough documentation helps entrepreneurs articulate their vision and strategies clearly to stakeholders.

-- Legitimising business ideas: By detailing market analysis, financial projections, and operational plans, a business plan validates the feasibility and potential success of a business idea.
+- Legitimizing business ideas: By detailing market analysis, financial projections, and operational plans, a business plan validates the feasibility and potential success of a business idea.
 It demonstrates meticulous planning and foresight to potential investors and partners.

 How to write a business plan with 9 easy steps?